ivanorot/CS530_Project3/README.md

 (note: if reading unformatted in the markdown language, the files do not contain any markdown syntax i.e. `<br />`, #, or \`)

-output on running some tests using the testing files:<br />
+output on running some tests using the testing statements:<br />

 ### testing.txt: